Application Deadline for Fall 2014 admission is DECEMBER 15, 2013.

 The number of admissions that may be offered each year is limited by the Department's facilities and to some extent by the University's resources.
 In recent years the percentage of applicants accepted has ranged from 10% to 20%.
 Competition for places in the program is thus keen, and many well-qualified applicants cannot be offered admission.

 The selection process aims to find students who not only have excellent qualifications and are likely to succeed in the doctoral program, but who also have interests and goals well-matched to the strengths of the faculty and resources of the program.
 Toward this end the Graduate Admissions Committee reviews applications with attention to a variety of considerations.
-Criteria that weigh heavily in the committee's deliberations include the applicant's academic statement of purpose, prior language preparation, letters of recommendation, the overall quality of the applicant's academic record, GRE scores (the Graduate School currently recommends a minimum combined score of 1200 on the verbal and quantitative portions of the GRE), and the writing sample.
+Criteria that weigh heavily in the committee's deliberations include the applicant's academic statement of purpose, prior language preparation, letters of recommendation, the overall quality of the applicant's academic record, GRE scores, and the writing sample.

 Not all successful applicants to the program have an undergraduate degree in art history.
 If some of the applicant's training in art history has occurred outside the classroom, the statement of purpose should give an account of that training.
 The department does not require that students complete a certain undergraduate curriculum prior to successful application.
 Instead, each applicant's background is individually evaluated based on the professional goals and intellectual interests shown in the statement of purpose.
 Normally, prior to admission, a student will be expected to have taken at least one course in some combination of at least four cultural areas (African, Chinese, European/American, Near/Middle Eastern, Japanese, South/Southeast Asian) and/or chronological areas (Ancient, Medieval, Early Modern, Modern).
 Otherwise strong applicants who lack such breadth may be offered admission, but they will be expected to meet the distribution requirements outlined above during their first four terms in the program.